projectcapsule/capsule/docs/content/general/proxy.md

 To overcome this problem, many Kubernetes distributions introduced mirrored custom resources supported by a custom set of ACL-filtered APIs.
 However, this leads to radically change the user's experience of Kubernetes by introducing hard customizations that make it painful to move from one distribution to another.

 With **Capsule**, we took a different approach.
-As one of the key goals, we want to keep the same user's experience on all the distributions of Kubernetes.
+As one of the key goals, we want to keep the same user experience on all the distributions of Kubernetes.
 We want people to use the standard tools they already know and love and it should just work.

 ## How it works

 The `capsule-proxy` implements a simple reverse proxy that intercepts only specific requests to the APIs server and Capsule does all the magic behind the scenes.

-Current implementation filters the following requests:
+The current implementation filters the following requests:

 * `/api/scheduling.k8s.io/{v1}/priorityclasses{/name}`
 * `/api/v1/namespaces{/name}`